Graphic Design (MGD)

 Or, answer a few questions and we will be glad to help.

-Graphic Design (MAGD) Overview
+Graphic Design (MGD) Overview

 Cost consists of program tuition (cost per credit times number of credits) as well as any applicable University and degree-specific fees.